Becton, Dickinson and Company

 Scan Results

 Daily timeframeBecton, Dickinson and Company develops, manufactures, and sells medical supplies, devices, laboratory equipment, and diagnostic products for healthcare institutions, physicians, life science.
-At a $40.57B market cap, Becton, Dickinson and Company ranks as a large-cap company within healthcare.
+Valued at $43.58B, BDX is a large-cap name in its sector.
 It operates through Medical Essentials, Connected Care, BioPharma Systems, Interventional and Life Sciences segments.

 Market Cap